-CHARLOTTE, NC (WBTV) – A Mecklenburg county judge is expected to rule on motions made in court Monday afternoon in the growing discrimination lawsuit against Calvary Church and its child development center director.
-Several families allege their children were wrongly expelled or asked to leave the school because of perceived or real disabilities.
+CHARLOTTE, NC (WBTV) – A settlement was reached Wednesday in a lawsuit filed in 2016 against a megachurch in south Charlotte that claimed discrimination against children with special needs.
+The lawsuit was filed in January 2016 against Calvary Church’s Child Development Center.
+Five families claimed their children were wrongly expelled or asked to leave the school because of perceived or real disabilities.